Q16. Do you think it is important for people to be involved in

 ways in which you think the government affects your daily life.

-The word government refers
+The word government refers to a

 ways in which the government affects our daily life